The Park Centre for Mental Health: Inquiries

 In 1867 the first of many Government inquiries into the operations of the asylum took place, with the Government appointing Dr Henry Challinor to investigate conditions there.
 Two further inquiries occurred in 1869 - the first inquiry was conducted by public servants, and the second by a select committee of members from both houses of Queensland Parliament.
 Dr Cannan was dismissed from his post as a result of the first inquiry.
 The second inquiry revealed a multitude of mistakes and incompetency and a number of its conclusions related to the inappropriate and insufficient accommodation on site and the improvement of cooking facilities and the provision of a decent water supply.
 On the recommendation of the select committee, the Queensland Government introduced the Lunacy Act of 1869, based on similar legislation in other Australian colonies and Britain.

 It was not until a Royal Commission was established in 1877 to investigate Woogaroo Asylum and other reception houses in the colony that the Government was forced to take the continuing problems at the asylum more seriously.
 Despite the construction of two cottage wards in the early 1870s (no longer extant), overcrowding remained a chronic problem and the commission urged the construction of additional wards, improvements to existing cells, upgrading of services, the planting of shade trees, the establishment of recreation facilities and the provision of employment for patients.
 A modest building program began in 1878 with the construction of a cottage ward for 60 female patients and continued with a block of cells for troublesome female patients in 1879, two wards each for 35 patients in the male and female sections in 1880 as well as the construction of a kitchen and laundry building to service 500 patients (these buildings are no longer extant).

+In August 2024, the Queensland Government commissioned an independent review into treatment and care provided at Wolston Park Hospital between 1950 and 2000.
+The review was led by mental health expert Professor Robert Bland AM and provided former patients, residents, family members and carers with an opportunity to share their experiences.
+The review was established following calls from former patients and advocates for greater recognition of historical treatment practices at the institution.
+Participation was voluntary and the review was intended as a trauma-informed truth-telling process rather than a legal inquiry or compensation scheme.
+The final report was released on 19 December 2025.